djinn09/reinforcement-learning/New Text Document.md

 **SARSA**

 [SARSA](https://analyticsindiamag.com/a-complete-intution-on-sarsa-algorithm/), or State Action Reward State Action, is similar to Q-Learning but the key difference is that it is an on-policy algorithm, and is often denoted as the ‘on-policy Q-learning’.
-This implies that through this algorithm, Q-value is derived from the action performed by current policy, which is in contrast to Q-learning algorithm that has no constraint over the next action.
+This implies that through this algorithm, Q-value is derived from the action performed by the current policy, which is in contrast to the Q-learning algorithm that has no constraint over the next action.

 The abbreviated name, SARSA, denotes a sequence that the algorithm starts in a state (S), takes action (A), and then the reward is generated (R).
 This updates the Q-function (value).

 **Q(s,a) ← Q(s, a) + α(r + γ Q(s’, a’) — Q(s, a))**

-Now, these obtained Q-values are stored in a table and the one with the highest values is chosen by the policy by observing its current state, leading to a new state, and it continues on for next states.
+Now, these obtained Q-values are stored in a table and the one with the highest values is chosen by the policy by observing its current state, leading to a new state, and it continues on for the following conditions.
 Q-values keep getting updated till we find a good policy.
 But it is constrained by a single policy, thus Q-learning offers more scope for value selection.

 Both Q-learning and SARSA are tabular methods and, due to vast memory consumption and failure to visit all states and actions while training, do not scale well for large state and action spaces.
 This is where neural networks come in.